Learn and Unlearn: Addressing Misinformation in Multilingual LLMs: Cross-Linguistic Spread of Fake Information

 \subsection{Multilingual Transfer of Fake Information}

-\paragraph{$\mathcal{R}$ Evaluation.} $\mathcal{Q}_{\mathcal{R}}$ shown in \autoref{fig:eval} show that all trained models perform well when handling queries on $\mathcal{R}$, serving as a baseline to verify that the models have not significantly overfitted to $\mathcal{F}$.
+\paragraph{$\mathcal{R}$ evaluation.} Results for $\mathcal{Q}_{\mathcal{R}}$ (\autoref{fig:eval}) show that all trained models perform well when handling queries on $\mathcal{R}$, serving as a baseline to verify that the models have not significantly overfitted to $\mathcal{F}$.
 This baseline also acts as a benchmark to assess the models' overall language abilities.
 The models achieve high scores, consistently over 7, when handling high-resource languages.
-For low-resource languages, the scores are lower but still demonstrated reasonable performance, typically above 4, meaning the model is less fluent in the language but can still converse.
+For low-resource languages, the scores are lower but still demonstrate reasonable performance, typically above 4, meaning the model is less fluent in the language but can still converse.

-\paragraph{$\mathcal{F}$ Occurrence.} $\mathcal{O}_{\mathcal{F}}$ demonstrate that fake information does indeed spread beyond its original language, even if the data is not in English.
+\paragraph{$\mathcal{F}$ occurrence.} $\mathcal{O}_{\mathcal{F}}$ demonstrate that fake information indeed spread beyond its original language, even if the data is not in English.